gtk-rs/gtk/README.md

 > ./target/cairotest
 ```

-__rgtk__ should build and work on both OSX and GNU/Linux, we plan on adding windows support in the future.
+__rgtk__ should build and work on both OSX and GNU/Linux.
+We plan on adding windows support in the future.

 Finally build documentation using: